design-first/system-runtime/README.md

  * monoco is a **JavaScript library to design, create and store JavaScript components**,
  * monoco is an **isomorphic** library: the components will work on both client and server side,
  * monoco **dynamically checks the signature of all the methods of the components at runtime**,
- * monoco creates **persistant components** that are stored on a tiny NoSQL Database and
+ * monoco creates **persistant components** that are stored on a micro NoSQL Database and
  * monoco creates **composed components** thanks to its modulary system.

 #### What monoco contains ?